chrisgrieser/nvim-genghis/README.md

 ```

 ## Available commands
+- `.createNewFile`: Create a new file.
+- `.duplicateFile`: Duplicate the current file.
+- `.moveSelectionToNewFile`: Prompts for a new file name and moves the current selection to that new file.
+(Note that this is a Visual Line Mode command; the selection is moved linewise.)
+- `.renameFile`: Rename the current file.
+- `.moveAndRenameFile`: Move and Rename the current file.
+Works like the UNIX `mv` command.
+Best used with [autocompletion of directories](#autocompletion-of-directories).

+> __Note__
+> Applying to all commands above:
+> - If no extension has been provided, will use the extension of the original file.
+> - If the new file name includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing folders.
+(All commands support [autocompletion of existing directories](#autocompletion-of-directories).)

+- `.trashFile{trashLocation = "your/path/"}`: Move the current file the trash location.
+Defaults to location is `$HOME/.Trash/`. ⚠️ Any existing file in the trash location with the same name is overwritten, making that file irretrievable.
+- `.copyFilename`: Copy the file name.
+When `clipboard="unnamed[plus]"` has been set, copies to the `+` register, otherwise to `"`.
 - `.copyFilepath`: Copy the absolute file path.
 When `clipboard="unnamed[plus]"` has been set, copies to the `+` register, otherwise to `"`.
-- `.copyFilename`: Copy the file name.
-When `clipboard="unnamed[plus]"` has been set, copies to the `+` register, otherwise to `"`.
 - `.chmodx`: Makes current file executable.
 Equivalent to `chmod +x`.
-- `.renameFile`: Rename the current file.
-If no extension is provided, keeps the current file extension.
-- `.createNewFile`: Create a new file.
-If no extension is provided, uses the extension of the current file.
-- `.duplicateFile`: Duplicate the current file.
-If no extension is provided, uses the current file extension.
-- `.trashFile{trashLocation = "your/path/"}`: Move the current file the trash location.
-Defaults to location is `$HOME/.Trash/`. ⚠️ Any existing file in the trash location with the same name is overwritten, making that file irretrievable.
-- `.moveSelectionToNewFile`: Prompts for a new file name and moves the current selection to that new file.
-Note that this is a Visual Line Mode command; the selection is moved linewise.

-## Autocompletion of filenames
+## Autocompletion of directories
-You can get autocompletion for filenames by using `dressing.nvim`, `nvim-cmp`, and vim's omnifunc:
+You can get autocompletion for directories by using `dressing.nvim`, `nvim-cmp`, and vim's omnifunc:

 ```lua
 	-- packer